-- Organisation of details about the case-here, I arranged the specific facts in a logical order. - Categorisation data-categories were identified that helped to cluster the data into meaningful themes. - Interpretation of single instances-specific documents, occurrences and other bits of data are examined for their particular meanings concerning the case. - Identifying patterns-the data and their interpretations are scrutinised for underlying themes and practices that characterise the case more broadly than a single piece of information can.
+- Organisation of details about the case-I arranged the specific facts in a logical order here. - Categorisation data-categories that helped cluster the data into meaningful themes were identified. - Interpretation of single instances-specific documents, occurrences and other bits of data are examined for their particular meanings concerning the case. - Identifying patterns-the data and their interpretations are scrutinised for underlying themes and practices that characterise the case more broadly than a single piece of information can.